ajavamind/A3DCamera/README.md

 Each camera image captured is 4080 x 3072 pixels (4/3 ratio) the full sensor size of each left and right camera.

 ### Display
 The app display is a centered viewfinder sized to permit use of stereoscopic "free-viewing".
-This is a learned eye relaxing technique you can use to help see your subject in 3D.
+This is a learned eye relaxing technique you can use to help see your subject in 3D with parallal side by side left and right eye images.
 See
 [Learning To Free View](https://stereoscopy.blog/2022/03/11/learning-to-free-view-see-stereoscopic-images-with-the-naked-eye/).

 When free-viewing I use a pair of +4.0 reading glasses to get closer to the screen.
 A +5.0 reading glasses would be ideal, if I could find one without lens distortion.

-The display is sized for mounting the camera in a stereoscope.
+The SBS display is sized at 130 mm for viewing in a stereoscope.

 The app does not vertically align the left and right images nor adjust the stereo window.
 As a hobbyist app the user is encouraged to use [Stereo Photo Maker (English)](https://stereo.jpn.org/eng/stphmkr/) to align left and right images vertically, correct any horizontal perspective distortion, and set the most pleasing stereo window.